 - You must file the Free Application for Federal Student Aid (FAFSA) as soon as possible after January 1 of the prior academic year.

-- If you are offered a tuition exchange benefit, notify the College of Mount St. Joseph as soon as possible of your decision to accept or decline.
+- If you are offered a tuition exchange benefit, notify Mount St. Joseph University as soon as possible of your decision to accept or decline.